- 1 Different types of USB Outlet

 - They can replace a standard electrical outlet.

 But you will need to have a good idea of what it is you expect from charging outlet.
-Depending on your needs, seemingly small details can make for big differences in real world use.
+Depending on your needs, seemingly small details can make big differences in real world use.
 Those differences are mostly played out in charging times and the port types of an outlet.

 So there are several different things you should take into consideration when purchasing a wall outlet with USB charging ports: